charlesrroberts/Free-Music-Archive-Analysis/index.md

 I analyzed genre title and the number of tracks for each genre which shows that Experimental, Electronic and Rock genres have the highest number of tracks on the FMA compared to the other music genres.
 These results suggest that creators of Experimental music are predominant users of the FMA.

-## Who are the most popular artists on the Free Music Archive?
+## Who are the popular artists on the Free Music Archive?

 I want to know the most popular artist on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
 For my analysis I measured an artist’s popularity on the FMA by listens and interest counts of their tracks.